ronrothjr/The-Threads-of-Becoming/README.md

 ### **[About the Threads of Becoming](about.md)**

-What is our Mission?
 Why Threads?
 And how do they work together?

 ### **[Process Thought: A Universal Primer](process-thought.md)**